yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`CC`
       The minimal command and arguments used to run the C compiler.

+   :term:`CCLD`
+      The minimal command and arguments used to run the linker when the C compiler is being used as the linker.

    :term:`CFLAGS`
       Specifies the flags to pass to the C compiler.
 This variable is